Afghans in Pakistan: Repatriation and deportation

 Between 2010 and the end of 2012, a reported 229,000 Afghan refugees returned from Pakistan.
 Some Pakistani officials have estimated that 400,000 non-registered Afghans may be residing in their country.

 A total of 380,884 Afghan refugees left Pakistan for Afghanistan in 2016.
 Most were born and raised in Pakistan but are still counted as citizens of Afghanistan.
-The UNHCR reported in August 2025 that 1,282,046 registered Afghan refugees still remained in Pakistan.
-As registered refugees, they are permitted by law to work, rent homes, travel, and attend schools in the country.
+The UNHCR reported in June 2026 that 777,986 registered Afghan refugees still remained in Pakistan.
 A small number of Afghans are waiting to be resettled in countries of North America, Europe, Oceania and elsewhere.

-New border-crossing rules

-A number of Afghan passport holders travel to Pakistan with a visa for a variety of reasons, including tourism, family visit, business, medical treatment, education, or sport competition.
-The visa, free of charge, is usually valid for three months.